Chris Doig: Coaching career

 On 24 January 2024, Doig, along with Paul Hurst, returned to former club Shrewsbury Town as assistant head coach.
 On 2 November 2024, the duo departed the club following Hurst's sacking.

+In January 2026, Doig joined Boston United as assistant manager to Hurst.

+On 18 May 2026, Doig was appointed assistant manager of former club Northampton Town, assisting the newly appointed Chris Hogg following the club's relegation to League Two.